acoustic-content-samples/wch-site-application/README.md

 ## Deployment to Watson Content Hub

 Run `npm run deploy` to deploy the built code to Watson Content Hub.
 There is also a shortcut for building and deploying in one step via `npm run build-deploy`.
 Note that publishing can take up to 20 minutes for all updates to be available.
+In case you do not want to wait for the server side akamai cache to time out you can flush the cache via: wchtools clear --cache
+More information can be found here: [Clearing the content delivery network cache](https://github.com/ibm-wch/wchtools-cli#clearing-the-watson-content-hub-content-delivery-network-cache)

 ## Running unit tests and end-to-end tests